wsor4035/dev.luanti.org/content/for-creators/api/timing-and-event-loop.md

 {{< /notice >}}

 {{< notice tip >}}
-If you have to call a function with ``nil``s in it's argument list, use a closure for reliable behavior:
+If you have to call a function with `nil`s in its argument list, use a closure for reliable behavior:

 ```lua
 core.after(time, function()
 	func(nil, arg, arg2, nil, nil)
 end)
 ```

 {{< /notice >}}

 {{< notice note >}}
 All scheduled callbacks are stored in a list until they are called.
-This list is traversed in linear time if *any* of the callbacks are executed.
+This list is traversed in linear time if _any_ of the callbacks are executed.
 Excessive use of `core.after` may result in slow execution time.
 {{< /notice >}}

 ## Entities